GenieFramework/Genie.jl/docs/src/guides/Working_With_Genie_Apps_Intermediary_Topics.md

 You can reload the `new` page to make sure that everything still works: <http://localhost:8000/bgbooks/new>

 Now, let's add an Edit option to our list of books.
 Please go back to our list view file, `billgatesbooks.jl.html`.
-Here, for each iteration, within the `@foreach` block we'll want to dynamically link to the edit page for the corresponding book.
+Here, for each iteration, within the `for_each` block we'll want to dynamically link to the edit page for the corresponding book.

-##### `@foreach` with view partials
+##### `for_each` with view partials

-However, this `@foreach` which renders a Julia string is very ugly - and we now know how to refactor it, by using a view partial.
+However, this `for_each` which renders a Julia string is very ugly - and we now know how to refactor it, by using a view partial.
 Let's do it.
-First, replace the body of the `@foreach` block:
+First, replace the body of the `for_each` block:

 ```html
 <!-- app/resources/books/views/billgatesbooks.jl.html -->